• Menu

 Queretaro

 The State of Queretaro is one of the smallest states in Mexico.
-The capital Santiago de Querétaro México is such a beautiful city.
-There are over 1400 monuments in Queretaro most of them date back to the 17th and 18th centuries, 20 of those are designated religious monuments.
-It is a world heritage city and Mexico states it to be a “colonial treasure”.
+The capital, Santiago de Querétaro México, is such a beautiful city.
+There are over 1400 monuments in Queretaro, most of which date back to the 17th and 18th centuries, 20 of which are designated religious monuments.
+It is a world heritage city, and Mexico states it to be a “colonial treasure”.

-As you wander through the historical centre you will be amazed at the beauty.
+As you wander through the historical centre, you will be amazed at the beauty.
 There are fountains, churches and museums to enjoy.
 Not to mention the many side streets with local restaurants and bars to enjoy.
-Queretaro is famous for its wine and cheesemakers, something that we were surprised to learn about.
+Queretaro is famous for its wine and cheesemakers, which we were surprised to learn about.
 It has also one of the best climates in Mexico.
-No wonder, Queretaro is becoming a city to reckon with and visitor growth is definitely on the way up.
+No wonder Queretaro is becoming a city to reckon with, and visitor growth is on the way up.

 Queretaro has turned out to be one of our favourite cities in Mexico, it will be yours too.